After a lot of research and personal experiences, I’ve come up with the top 11 reasons why ATVs are so expensive these days, and why it may get worse.

-Not only are ATVs getting more tech like stereos, but they’re getting higher-end premium brands of stereos.
+Not only are they getting more tech like stereos, but they’re getting higher-end premium brands of stereos.

-There is always something better for ATVs, from shocks and tires to custom paint jobs and more.
-You got some guys who will mud their ATV, and others that let it never see any dirt.
+There is always something better for them, from shocks and tires to custom paint jobs and more.
+You got some guys who will mud their machine, and others that let it never see any dirt.
 The manufacturers know this and are adjusting to fit more people, which raises the cost of all products and accessories.

 4. Customization and Accessories

 I remember a time when adding a box and some lights was customizing your ATV.
-Or adding PVC to make your own snorkel was the most people would do to their ATV.
+Or adding PVC to make your own snorkel was the most people would do.

 Today, accessories and customization to ATVs and SXS have gone to the extreme.
 A lot of the stuff that people do after buying an ATV is coming from the factory, for example, we have mud-ready ATVs with snorkels.

 There are also greater margins in ATV and SXS accessories that the manufacturers have gone overboard and released many options.
-It’s not uncommon for an ATV dealership to make more money on selling and installing accessories than what the ATV costs.
+It’s not uncommon for a dealership to make more money on selling and installing accessories than what the ATV costs.

 You’ll find after buying an ATV that you’re not done.
 You’ll want some things to add, and all of which tend to be more overpriced than a similar accessory made for your truck.
 It’s a “power sports tax”, and people pay it.
 So be smart and double check to see if that “LED Light Bar” can also be found for cheaper in the non-power-sports sections.

 5. Durability and Off-Road Performance